 Facts about Filament PET

 - Naturally, PET is transparent and colorless.
-But if you do want different colors, there are filaments of various colors available for 3D printing.
+But if you do want different colors, there are filaments of various colors available for 3D printing like PLA and ABS plastic filament.

-- It is a material that is waterproof and safe to be used for food.
-It is a common material used in making food containers and water bottles.
+- This plastic material is waterproof and safe to be used for food.
+It is a common material used in making food containers, water bottles and other similar products.

-- PET is the base material used in making PETG and PETT among others.
+- PET is the base used in making printing materials like PETG and PETT

 - PET is highly recyclable, and it is recycling is usually done on an industrial scale.

 This included PETG which is a filament with industrial strength and also has many good features.
-However, there are brands that manufacture great PET filaments.
+However, there are brands that manufacture great PET materials.
 We will cover that below.

 PET Compared to Other Filaments

-The quality of materials printed with PET 3D filament has the same durability and strength as that of ABS, and it is as easy to use as that of PLA.
+The quality of materials printed with PET 3D filament has the same durability and strength as that of ABS filament, and it is as easy to use as that of PLA filament.
 A great thing about PET is that not only is it a strong material, it is also FDA-approved for tools and containers that are used for food.

 PET filament 3D printing does not easily warp, unlike ABS.
 It has no fumes or odors during the process of printing.
 This material may not be biodegradable, but it is 100% recyclable.

 It is a popular material for 3D printing because it is great at bridging and it produces clear prints.
 Filament PET is available at 1.7mm and 3mm.